 May I look at vault items such as early printed books, manuscripts, or photographs?

-Typically, researchers demonstrating a genuine research need to use vault materials are allowed access to these items.
-However, we are very unlikely to agree to a request to view materials just for curiosity's sake, and we do reserve the right to deny access to any researcher, including, but not limited to, the following reasons: conservation issues, materials are digitized and available online, security concerns, or staff availability.
+Researchers demonstrating a genuine research need to use vault materials are allowed access to these items.
+We do reserve the right to deny access to any researcher, including, but not limited to, the following reasons: conservation issues, materials are digitized and available online, security concerns, or staff availability.

 How do I handle rare books, manuscripts, and photographs?